 These cute creatures wander the island and are extremely friendly.
 So much so that it’s possible to get right up to one and take a selfie with it!

-We don’t recommend feeding them as they are wild animals still, but they are so cute that you can’t help but want to take a pic with them.
+We don’t recommend feeding them as they are wild animals still, and definitely don’t touch them, but they are so cute that you can’t help but want to take a pic with them.

 The Swan Valley is a wine-cheese nirvana, with a 32km driving loop rich with food and wine.

-The area is populated by bright foliage of shrubs, red colored banks of the river and a view of the mountains – making it a truly picturesque bicycle ride or walk.
+The area is populated by bright foliage of shrubs, red coloured banks of the river and a vantage point view of the mountains – making it a truly picturesque bicycle ride or walk.